 Suffering could render us weak.
-I’m referring not only to our own but also the sufferings around us.
+I’m referring to our own and the sufferings around us.

-What adds more to our suffering is the situation where we are left with not much option.
+What adds more to our suffering is the situation where we are left with little option.

-For example, after more than a year in the COVID-19 pandemic, it is only now that we are seeing the worst of it in our native country, the Philippines.
+For example, after more than a year of the COVID-19 pandemic, it is only now that we are seeing the worst of it in our native country, the Philippines.

 A lot of my friends have been infected.
 Some survived.
 Others didn’t.

-Since August, I’ve been getting an average of two death notices every day on my FB newsfeed.
+Since August, I’ve received an average of two death notices daily on my FB newsfeed.

 Yes, in our moments of weakness, frailty, want of strength, illness, suffering, calamity, and the inability to make sense of what’s going on, the Holy Spirit helps us.

-I take comfort and strength in the fact that the Spirit himself intercedes for us in this season of daily sufferings.
+I take comfort and strength in that the Spirit intercedes for us in this season of daily suffering.

-I am quite thankful that the Holy Spirit makes a petition for us when we’re overwhelmed and can’t grasp the sufferings around us.
+I am pretty thankful that the Holy Spirit makes a petition for us when we’re overwhelmed and can’t grasp the sufferings around us.

-Would you please open your Bible and read the scripture portion mentioned to know more?
+Please open your Bible and read the scripture portion mentioned to know more.